-These book recommendations range from basic beginner and advanced techniques to the inspirational biographies of master artisans to identifying different species of trees and woods.
-I also threw in a couple classic design books.
+These woodworking book recommendations range from basic beginner and advanced techniques to the inspirational biographies of master artisans to identifying different species of trees and woods.
+I also threw in a couple of classic design books.
 These top woodworking books are recommended in order of most important and helpful to beginners.

 Everything you need to know about woodworking in one book.

 It contains amazing pictures and diagrams.
 Perfect for beginners or those looking for a reference guide to a variety of techniques.
 Each entry is well-structured, easy to understand, and has lots of pictures to help with the explanation.

 Lots of practical and informative articles have been compiled into this one comprehensive volume.
 Expert tips and tricks inside panels round out the book.
 The book includes sections on woods, tools, basic techniques, joint-making, finishes, and repair.

 Good all-around book for beginners and professionals.
 A classic of woodworking, it contains more than 1,800 pictures on the craft.
 Discusses all the principle hard and softwoods and details each major woodworking technique, including jointing, bonding, fastening, and more.

 The composition of this manual is excellent.
 It begins with how wood is extracted from trees and cut into different grades and their uses.
 It then looks at the history of woodworking tools worldwide before going into detail with the practical tools of trade today.

 Its comprehensive coverage combined with a compelling narrative that then moves into a practical guide is just an excellent all-around experience.